#KylieJenner Laughs Off Joseline Hernandez Claims #KUWTK Star Copied Her Style

 — coursnips (@BonQuiiQui) April 30, 2017

-A source tells Hollywood Life, “When Kylie [Jenner] heard what Joseline [Hernandez] said about being her ‘mama’, she was like ‘who?’
+“When Kylie [Jenner] heard what Joseline [Hernandez] said about being her ‘mama’, she was like ‘who?’
 Kylie does not follow her fashion styles because she doesn’t really know who she is.
-She thinks her comments are ridiculous and she knows Kim [Kardashian] would feel the exact same way.”
+She thinks her comments are ridiculous and she knows Kim [Kardashian] would feel the exact same way,” a source told Hollywood Life.

 Though Joseline’s comments were rather surprising when fans started looking at some of the outfits that Kylie Jenner has worn in the past couple of months, there was quite a similarity in the choice of style — whether that’s a coincidence is arguable, of course.